uwgraphics/VisSnacks/content/tutorials/2-table-example/index.md

 ## The initial design

 I’ll start with an initial design – the first thing that comes to mind.
 Just look at the table in Excel the way the data comes to me.
-In some sense, this is the way the data comes to us:
+In some sense, this is the way the data comes to us (click to see bigger/readable pictures):

-{{% resource-image src="initial.webp" %}}
+{{% rimage width="150" src="initial.webp" %}}

 Here are the first few rows:

-{{% resource-image src="initial-zoom-top.webp" %}}
+{{% rimage width="500" src="initial-zoom-top.webp" %}}

 Note: you can click on the thumbnails to see the whole visualization.
 I do recommend that you look at them and get a sense of how they "work" (or not).